Aetherinox/obsidian-gistr/docs/docs/usage/properties.md

 <!-- md:version stable-1.6.0 -->
 <!-- md:default `600` -->

 The `height` property allows you to specify how tall the window will be within your Obsidian note.
-If you do not specify a custom height, then it will default to `600`.
+If you do not specify a custom height, then it will default to `600`, which represents 600 **pixels**.

 <br />
 <br />